CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 ## Sending email using the REST API

 To send email using the REST API you will have to use the 'send' method.
 This method can be accessed at:

 ```text
 https://www.smtpeter.com/v1/send?access_token={YOUR_API_TOKEN}
 ```

-When sending a message using there REST API there are several variables that an email **must** contain.
-These are the envelope variable with the envelope email address, the recipient variable, with the recipient's email address and the message itself.
+When sending a message using the REST API there is one variable that an email **must** contain.
+This is the recipient address that will receive the message.

-There are two ways to include the message, you can either include the "mime" variable followed by a full mime string or provide "html", , "subject", text", "to" and "cc" variables, SMTPeter will then turn these loose variables into a full MIME message.
+Another variable you can use is the "envelope" variable.
+If bounce tracking is disabled and this variable is set, the email address given here will receive a delivery status notification indicating the failure and the reason why.

+Note that this variable is separate from the 'trackbounces' option.
+It is possible to set 'trackbounces' to true and have SMTPeter generate a bounce report after receiving notification of a bounce.
+This report will always go to the address configured under 'Bounce management'.

 The envelope and recipient variables:
 ```text
 "envelope":         string with a pure email address
 "recipient":        string or array with a pure email address
 ```

+There are two ways to include the message content.
+You can either include the "mime" variable followed by a full mime string or provide "html", "subject", "text", "to" and "cc" variables, SMTPeter will then turn these separate variables into a full MIME message.

 The MIME variable:
 ```text